codingforeternity/datascience/Machine-Learning-Notes.md

 [A survey of cross-validation procedures for model selection](http://projecteuclid.org/euclid.ssu/1268143839) (4/22/16)
 * Abstract: Used to estimate the risk of an estimator or to perform model selection, cross-validation is a widespread strategy because of its simplicity and its (apparent) universality.
 Many results exist on model selection performances of cross-validation procedures.
 This survey intends to relate these results to the most recent advances of model selection theory, with a particular emphasis on distinguishing empirical statements from rigorous theoretical results.
 As a conclusion, guidelines are provided for choosing the best cross-validation procedure according to the particular features of the problem in hand.
+* keywords: overfitting

 [Neural Network Basics](http://www.thoughtly.co/blog/deep-learning-lesson-1/) (4/19/16)